Unnecessary Pain is self-inflicted and comes from four sources:

-1. Unnecessary pain is caused by our own misuse of agency.
 Our own hearts will tell us what we should do concerning right and wrong, and if we go against what our heart tells us our conscience is pricked and we will suffer guilt and usually much greater pain.
-As much as some people try, they cannot go against their own hearts and feel good.
+As much as some people try, none of us can go against our own conscience is telling us to do and feel good.

-2. Whenever we fight against the truth of a telestial world we experience unnecessary pain or, as we talked about recently, we experience anger.
-To review: Anger is an emotion that occurs when something or someone violates our expectation of what should be.
+Whenever we fight against the reality or verity of a telestial world we experience Unnecessary Pain.
+This is what my neighbor experienced.
+Death is a part of a telestial world.
+Everyone will eventually experience it.
+Whether it comes early or late there is nothing we can do about it and so when we get angry or depressed or vexed in any way about it we only cause ourselves pain.
 Anytime we find ourselves thinking things like: “This shouldn’t be happening to me.
-I shouldn=t have fallen and broken my arm.
-He shouldn’t have done that.
+I shouldn't have fallen and broken my arm.
+He shouldn’t have done that to me.
+She should have said that to me.
 Why is God doing this or allowing this?”
-We are creating unnecessary pain.
+We are creating Unnecessary Pain.

-4. Unnecessary pain is caused by denying Christ.
 How do we do that?
 By feeling like we have to do it all ourselves.
 By feeling like we can never be forgiven no matter how sincerely we have repented.
-By comparing ourselves to others and trying to be like them instead of discovering what God want us to do and be.
+By comparing ourselves to others and trying to be like them instead of discovering what God wants us to do and be.
 By thinking we’ll never be good enough.
+In short, by not trusting that Jesus Christ will do what He has said He will do for us.
+He has promised to recompense us for every and any injustice we have ever experienced and to pay the price for all our sins and mistakes.
+What more could we ask for?